waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **performance_analyst:** An agent to analyze my recent turns and suggest improvements based on my core principles.
 - **gym_prep_advisor:** An agent to help plan long-term goals, like what level my Pokemon should be for the next gym.
 - **pathfinder_diagnostician:** An agent to analyze the pathfinder's debug grid to suggest fixes or identify the cause of pathing failures.
+- **exploration_planner:** A tool that finds all reachable unseen tiles and then uses the pathfinder to determine the one with the shortest actual travel distance, not just straight-line distance.

 ## Tasks from Overwatch Critique
 - Investigate traversability of FLOOR_UP_WALL tile type.